-TCC Deferred Investment Tax Credits and Excess Deferred Federal Income Taxes to allow TCC to defer refunding the tax benefits of \$103 million plus interest through the CTC refund period pending resolution of the normalization issue.
+TCC Deferred Investment Tax Credits and Excess Deferred Federal Income Taxes

+In 2006, the PUCT reduced recovery of the amount securitized by \$103 million of tax benefits and associated carrying costs related to TCC's generation assets.
+In 2006, TCC obtained a private letter ruling from the IRS which confirmed that such reduction was an IRS normalization violation.
+In order to avoid a normalization violation, the PUCT agreed to allow TCC to defer refunding the tax benefits of \$103 million plus interest through the CTC refund period pending resolution of the normalization issue.
 In 2008, the IRS issued final regulations, which supported the IRS' private letter ruling which would make the refunding of or the reduction of the amount securitized by such tax benefits a normalization violation.
 After the IRS issued its final regulations, at the request of the PUCT, the Texas Court of Appeals remanded the tax normalization issue to the PUCT for the consideration of additional evidence including the IRS regulations.
 TCC is not accruing interest on the \$103 million because it is not probable that the PUCT will order TCC to violate the normalization provision of the Internal Revenue Code.
-If interest were accrued, management estimates interest expense would have been approximately \$15 million higher for the period July 2008 through March 2010.
+If interest were accrued, management estimates interest expense would have been approximately \$17 million higher for the period July 2008 through June 2010.